 LaunchBar (OS X) is the best implementation I’ve seen (not to be confused with the variety of comparatively feeble launchers).
 FARR (Windows) is close.
 Albert (Linux) looks promising but it’s not there yet. dmenu (Linux) works well with Unix tools but it provides only very basic menu display/selection.

-Dissatisfied with available software under Linux, I developed a system of shell scripts and a menu in Tcl/Tk which has been working well, and I will eventually release it here.
+In the absence of adequate software under Linux, I developed a system of shell scripts and a menu in Tcl/Tk which has been working well, and I will eventually release it here.

 Clipboard history (i.e. a running buffer/stack of the system clipboard) is available by extension on most popular systems.